Press Releases

 Introduction

-In our previous report, Redefining Customer Loyalty, Cardlytics defined loyalty as a consumer’s preference for a merchant over competitors.
-We analyzed $160B in spending across six industries to measure customer loyalty and spending patterns with both loyal and non-loyal customers.
+In our previous report, Redefining Customer Loyalty, Cardlytics defined loyalty as a consumer’s preference for a merchant over its competitors.
+We analyzed billions in spending across six industries to measure customer loyalty and spending patterns with both loyal and non-loyal customers.

 But customer behavior isn’t fixed—customers shift between loyalty segments over time.
 Understanding these shifts helps identify churn and informs strategies to nurture relationships and move customers to higher loyalty segments.
-In our Loyalty Movement Report, we dive into customer behavior in the Big Box category to better understand engagement over time by analyzing 8 brands with more than $400B in consumer spend behavior.*
+In this Report, we dive into customer behavior in the QSR category to better understand engagement over time by analyzing more than £5.8bn in consumer spend behavior.*

-We looked into purchase data at 8 big box retailers in the US over the last 8 quarters (Q1-23 through Q4-24) on a quarter by quarter basis to see whether even the “most loyal” customers showed changes in their purchase behavior.
+We looked into purchase data at all QSRs in the UK over the last 8 quarters (Q1-23 through Q4-24) on a quarter by quarter basis to see whether even the “most loyal” customers showed changes in their purchase behavior.

-Big Box Loyalty Movement
+QSR Loyalty Movement

-Overall, quarter over quarter, almost 80% of customers tend to remain in their existing segments while 20% increase or decrease their loyalty to a merchant.
-Yet there is much more extensive customer loyalty movement within the “not loyal” segments.
+Overall, quarter over quarter, 36% of customers tend to remain in their existing segments and 26% increase or decrease their loyalty to a merchant, showing that QSR customers tend to be more promiscuous than other industries.
+Also, there is much more extensive customer loyalty movement within the “not loyal” segments.

 Diving deeper into the individual segments tells us:

-- Use an “always on” strategy to keep customers engaged, regardless of purchase frequency.
+• Deploy an “always-on” strategy to stay connected with customers, regardless of purchase frequency.